 If you are exerting yourself through sports or exercise you can also amp this drink up even more by adding coconut water.
 Simply adjust the recipe to 8 oz water and 8 oz coconut water.

 Half the entire base recipe and add 1 oz of your favorite spirit (vodka or white rum are good options) to make this into a healthier happy hour alternative to sugary cocktails.
+Click here for more of my Healthy + Hydrating Cocktail ideas.

 Simply place all ingredients into a bottle or jar and shake vigorously.
 You can pour over ice or crushed ice if you prefer.